MTH548/MTH548/docs/_sources/index.rst

 The Discord server will be used for office hours.
 Please also use it to post course related questions instead of emailing them to me.
 This will help other students who may have the same questions.
-If you notice a question on Discord that you know the answer to, please respond.
+If you notice a question on Discord that you know the answer to, feel free to respond.
 For personal issues, regarding your grade etc., contact me directly either by email or by a direct message on Discord.

 **Textbook.** There is no required textbook.
 There are a lot of online resources (documentation of Python libraries etc.) that may be helpful in this course.
 Some of them are listed on the :doc:`Useful Links <useful_links>` page.

-|UBLearns| will be used mainly for submitting project reports.
+|UBLearns| will be used for submitting project reports.

 .. |UBLearns| raw:: html